 In packing your carry-on bag, be sure to include personal toiletry items, a change of clothing, and any prescribed medication.
 Students have been occasionally separated from their luggage.
 However, be sure to stay within size and weight limits for carry-on bags to avoid paying an extra fee.
 It is wise to take an inventory of what you packed in your luggage for insurance purposes- in case your bags are lost or stolen.

-As a stranger in a foreign land, you may unknowingly make such evident more than once, making yourself a target for con artists or thieves.
-DO NOT TRUST YOUR BAGGAGE OR PERSONAL EFFECTS WITH ANYONE other than an agent authorized to do so.
-Guard your carry-on baggage and other luggage whenever you travel, especially on trains/buses and at the airport/bus/train stations.
+Sometimes, you may unknowingly make evident that you are a stranger in a foreign land, making yourself a target for con artists or thieves.
+DO NOT TRUST YOUR BAGGAGE OR PERSONAL ITEMS WITH ANYONE other than an agent authorized to do so.
+Guard your carry-on baggage and other luggage whenever you travel, especially on trains, buses, and airports.

 - Do not leave home without your passport!